No act of kindness, no matter how small, is ever wasted. - Aesop

 “After silence, that which comes nearest to expressing the inexpressible is music.”
 Aldous Huxley

-This is the fourth and last post about a recent group retreat I went on with the UK Psychedelic Society Experience Retreats.
-The previous three posts are 'Psychedelics: a group retreat - initial thoughts', 'Psychedelics: a group retreat - how did it go?' and 'Psychedelics: a group retreat - lessons: ceremonies, duration & organisation'.
+This is the fifth and last post about a recent group retreat I went on with the UK Psychedelic Society Experience Retreats.
+The previous four posts are 'Psychedelics: a group retreat - initial thoughts', 'Psychedelics: a group retreat - meeting up, orientation & the ceremony', 'Psychedelics: a group retreat - the ceremony, integration & follow-up' and 'Psychedelics: a group retreat - lessons: ceremonies, duration & organisation'.
 In this post I want to look at the use of playlists, encouraging connection with nature, and ways of supporting integration of what we experience.

 There are lots of pluses of using a music playlist especially during high dose psychedelic trips.
 It obviously isn't the only option - see, for example, the addendum further down this earlier post where I discuss experiences walking out into nature, dancing and meditating while tripping.
 However, both practically (keeping everyone safe) and to link more directly with most recent research, it makes good sense to use playlists during group psychedelic ceremonies (although using a meditation retreat format is an interesting alternative to consider).
 If one is using playlists during a retreat, is it sensible to get everyone to listen to the same list (with all the advantages of this more straightforward approach) or is it worth the potential headache of providing participants with more than one playlist option?
 Despite the challenge of catering for differing musical playlists across different group members, I think this is likely to be worth the effort.
 Mendel Kaelen & colleagues' qualitative study - 'The hidden therapist: evidence for a central role of music in psychedelic therapy' - highlights that " ... when the music was experienced as dissonant with the unfolding experience, disliked, and rejected (resistance), therapeutic outcomes suffered.
 In contrast, when the music was in resonance with the patient’s experience, liked, and accepted (openness), therapeutic outcomes were most positive.
 These music experience variables in this study (resonance, liking, and openness) correlated with each other, suggesting that they represent a single construct within the music experience that is associated with positive therapy outcomes."

 It has been suggested that there may be advantages if the participant is unfamiliar with the music being used, so that it's relatively free of personal associations.
 I don't think there's any hard evidence for this suggestion, even if it has become a bit of an urban myth.
-Since it seems central for better therapeutic outcomes that the participant likes the musical style of the playlist, resonates with & feels open to it, an obvious way forward is to encourage participants to listen to the planned playlist beforehand.
+Since it seems central for better therapeutic outcomes that the participant likes the musical style of the playlist, resonates with & feels open to it, an obvious way forward is to encourage participants to listen to the planned playlist beforehand (or at least enough to get an overall sense of it).
 If they feel OK with it, this is fine.
 If not, then offering another off-the-shelf option seems sensible.
 Three obvious sources are the major psychedelic research centres at John Hopkins, Imperial College and the Usona Institute.
 Their playlists are just a quick internet search away - for example look for 'Psilocybin research John Hopkins' in Apple Music or on Spotify; and also on Spotify searching for 'Psychedelic therapy playlist' brings up three offerings from Imperial College's Mendel Kaelen and also Wavepaths provides a playlist there from Usona as well.

 One option on a group retreat is to 'broadcast' a standard playlist through speakers, while encouraging participants (who would prefer to) to bring their own headphones and personal choice of playlist.
 If any technical problems emerge with individuals' sound equipment, they can just drop back into listening to the broadcast group playlist.
 Of course, it would be sensible if all playlists being used were of about the same length.
 On a high-dose trip in the summer, I used headphones that allowed me to increase/decrease volume, stop the music, and jump forward or backwards with the tracks.
 This felt helpful, on balance - but when really dissolved on the high plateau of the trip, choice can become an interesting issue and I found myself just going with the flow, rather than being bothered with choices during that phase of the journey.